-Measurements of surface gravity wave statistics are required for both scientific research and 32 engineering applications.
-Wave statistics of interest are the frequency-dependent sea-surface (η) elevation spectra $S{\eta}(f)$, from which significant wave height H_s , peak and mean periods are based, 34 as well as directional moments such as mean wave angle $\theta_1(f)$ and directional spread $\sigma{\theta}(f)$ (Kuik 35 et al. 1988).
-These directional moments are derived from the first four Fourier coefficients of the directional spectra and are denoted $a_1(f)$, $b_1(f)$, $a_2(f)$, and $b_2(f)$ (Longuet-Higgins et al. 1963).
-Wave spectra and directional moments are typically derived from pitch-and-roll wave buoys 38 (e.g., Kuik et al. 1988), co-located pressure sensor and current meter (e.g., Herbers et al. 1999), or from Acoustic Doppler Current Profilers (ADCP, e.g., Herbers and Lentz 2010), using spectra and cross-spectra of measured variables.
-More recently, attention has been focused on the development 41 of inexpensive wave buoys that are either GPS-based (e.g., Herbers et al. 2012; Raghukumar et al. 42 2019) or inertial measurement unit (IMU) based (e.g., Rabault et al. 2022; Feddersen et al. 2023a).
-Lidar (light detection and ranging) is a remote sensing tool with significant potential for studying surface gravity waves as a lidar return is a direct measure of the distance to the water surface.
-An aircraft-mounted single-beam scanning (rotating 360°) lidar measured the sea surface near a wave buoy, and the resulting non-directional wave spectra were similar to buoy-estimated spectra (Hwang et al. 2000).
+Measurements of surface gravity wave statistics are required for both scientific research and engineering applications.
+Wave statistics of interest are the frequency-dependent sea surface η elevation spectra $S_n(f)$, on which significant wave height H_s , peak period, and mean period are based, as well as directional moments such as mean wave angle $\theta_1(f)$ and directional spread $\sigma{\theta}(f)$ (Kuik et al. 1988).
+These directional moments are derived from the first four Fourier coefficients of the directional spectra and are denoted as $a_1(f)$, $b_1(f)$, $a_2(f)$, and $b_2(f)$ (Longuet-Higgins et al. 1963).
+Wave spectra and directional moments are typically derived from pitch-and-roll wave buoys (e.g., Kuik et al. 1988), collocated pressure sensor and current meter (e.g., Herbers et al. 1999), or acoustic Doppler current profiler (ADCP, e.g., Herbers and Lentz 2010), using spectra and cross-spectra of measured variables.
+More recently, attention has been focused on the development of inexpensive wave buoys that are either GPS-based (e.g., Herbers et al. 2012; Raghukumar et al. 2019) or inertial measurement unit (IMU)-based (e.g., Rabault et al. 2022; Feddersen et al. 2024).

+Light detection and ranging (lidar) is a remote sensing tool with significant potential for studying surface gravity waves as a lidar return is a direct measure of the distance to the water surface.
+An aircraft-mounted single-beam scanning (rotating 360°) lidar measured the sea surface near a wave buoy, and the resulting nondirectional wave spectra were similar to buoy-estimated spectra (Hwang et al. 2000).
 Since then, aircraft-based lidar wave measurements have advanced significantly (e.g., Melville et al. 2016).
-Assuming a statistically spatially homogeneous wave field, airborne lidar observations over 10 km swaths resolved the deep water directional spectrum at frequencies from 0.07-0.6 Hz - or wavelengths from 314 to 4 m (Lenain and Melville 2017).
-An airborne single-scanning lidar estimated spatial variations of significant wave height at 1 km resolution at the mouth of the Columbia River, allowing study of wave amplification effects (Branch et al. 2018).

-Airborne lidar with a single scanning beam resolves to the high wavenumber (short wavelength) portion of the wave spectrum (Lenain and Melville 2017) allowing wave slope estimation (Lenain et al. 2019) as wave slope is dominated by short-waves.
-Wave slope variability induced by internal waves in roughly 80 m water depth was estimated at scales of 50 m (Lenain and Pizzo 2021).
-However, this only included slope contributions at > 0.18 Hz.
+Assuming a statistically spatially homogeneous wave field, airborne lidar observations over 10-km swaths resolved the deep-water directional spectrum at frequencies from 0.07 to 0.6 Hz or wavelengths from 314 to 4 m (Lenain and Melville 2017).
+An airborne single-scanning lidar estimated spatial variations of significant wave height at 1-km resolution at the mouth of the Columbia River, allowing the study of wave amplification effects (Branch et al. 2018).
+Airborne lidar with a single scanning beam resolves to the high wavenumber (short wavelength) portion of the wave spectrum (Lenain and Melville 2017) allowing wave slope estimation (Lenain et al. 2019) as wave slope is dominated by short waves.
+Wave slope variability induced by internal waves in roughly 80-m water depth was estimated at scales of 50 m (Lenain and Pizzo 2021).
+However, this only included slope contributions at >0.18 Hz.
 In the nearshore, wave spectra at lower sea-swell frequencies (longer wavelengths) are of interest.
-Additionally, the nearshore region has significant depth variations and rapid wave transformation making the requirement of spatial homogeneity challenging.
+Additionally, the nearshore region has significant depth variations and ught to you by UNIVERSITY OF CALIFORNIA San Diego - SIO LIBRARY 0219 SERIALS | Unauthenticated | Downloaded 05/23/24 04:48 PM UTC rapid wave transformation making the requirement of spatial homogeneity challenging.